hrk4649/calc_node_editor/README.md

 There are two variations of the app.
 Development is mainly done on Godot 3.

-Note: Godot 4's GraphEditor and GraphNode are planed to change in feature.
+Note: Godot 4's GraphEditor and GraphNode are planed to be changed in future release.

 - Godot 3(3.5.2)
 - Godot 4(4.1)